Taking A Closer Look At Glaucoma

 • Visual acuity test (eye charts) is used to check for vision loss

 • Visual field testing checks your field of vision.
-Cover one eye and look straight ahead while your doctor stands in your peripheral vision holding up his fingers and asking you how many you can see
+Cover one eye and look straight ahead while your doctor stands in your peripheral vision, holding up his fingers, and asks you how many you can see

 • Optical coherence tomography is used to examine for abnormalities in your optic nerve